Noratrieb/blog/content/posts/box-is-a-unique-type.md

 This allows the optimizer to assume that writing to the box pointer doesn't affect the other pointer - they are not allowed to alias (it's like if they used `restrict` in C).

-If you're a viewer of Jon Gjengset's content (which I can highly recommend), this might sound familiar to you: Jon made an entire video about this before, since his crate `left-right` was affected by this (https://youtu.be/EY7Wi9fV5bk).
+If you're a viewer of [Jon Gjengset](https://twitter.com/jonhoo)'s content (which I can highly recommend), this might sound familiar to you: Jon has made an entire video about this before, since his crate `left-right` was affected by this (https://youtu.be/EY7Wi9fV5bk).

 If you're looking for _any_ hint that using box emits `noalias`, you have to look no further than the documentation for [`std::boxed`](https://doc.rust-lang.org/nightly/std/boxed/index.html#considerations-for-unsafe-code).
 Well, the nightly or beta docs, because I only added this section very recently.
 For years, this behaviour was simply undocumented.
 So lots of